1962

 Day off.

-First Motortown Revue at the Apollo Theater in New York, through December 16, six shows a day (the first show at noon and the last at 1 a.m.) for one week and a half.
+10 days engagement of the Motortown Revue at the Apollo Theater in New York, (six shows a day, the first show at noon and the last at 1 a.m.).
 It’s also the first time the Supremes are in New York.

 December 8